JSpeedie/cmp-tree/README.md

 1. Add more testing to the Python version
     * The Python implementation is the implementation I feel least secure about.
-There's no compilation process so who knows what simple errors I'll hit that my program just hasn't **run** into yet.
+Python is not a (fully! *grinds teeth*) compiled language so who knows what simple errors I'll hit that my program just hasn't **run** into yet.
 Haha I feel like the only way to have any security at all in your Python code is to test it.
 I know this is true of other languages but it is *especially* true of Python, I feel.
 I have ported all the integration tests I wrote for the Rust version of `cmp-tree` to my testing framework for the Python implementation, but it would definitely be beneficial to port the existing unit-tests from the Rust implementation as well.
 As I said, I feel pretty insecure about the Python version so I should really write more tests too.